 This course is designed to teach students a set of teaching behaviors that are related to student achievement in the elementary and early childhood classrooms.
 Topics covered include conception of elementary/early childhood curriculum, Bloom's taxonomy of cognition, questioning and discussion behaviors, utilization of thinking skills, integration of subject areas, inductive and deductive teaching, observation and assessment of children, cognitive and affective concerns of children as outlined by Piaget, and content presentation skills.
 Through class discussions, practice sessions, role-playing and microteaching, the students will learn how to plan for and utilize strategies based on research in effective teaching and in the cognitive and affective development of children.
-Prerequisite: 2.5 GPA.
+Prerequisite: 2.50 GPA.
 (3 crs.)
 Fall and spring.

-EDE300 - Lang & Literacy I
+EDE300 - Language and Literacy in the Elementary School I

 This is the first in a series of two required courses that examine the development of literacy in elementary-age children.
 Students are taught how to teach reading, writing, listening and speaking skills using an integrated approach consistent with the constructivist theory of teaching and learning.
 Theoretical orientations to several approaches of literacy instruction are introduced, analyzed and evaluated.
 Practical implications of these theories are examined in detail, and students are expected to demonstrate strategies through the use of microteaching as well as in fieldwork.
-Prerequisite: Minimum 2.5 GPA, EDE 211 or ELE 220 or ELE 221.
+Prerequisite: Minimum 2.50 GPA, EDE 211 or ELE 220 or 221.
 (3 crs.)
 Fall and spring.

 The foundations of the social studies are examined.
 Instructional strategies for the constructivist classroom will be emphasized.
 Attention will be given to current trends and the present status of social studies.
 Prerequisites: 32 college credits, 9 social science credits.
-Prerequisite: Minimum 2.5 GPA, EDE 211 or ELE 220 or ELE 221.
+Prerequisite: Minimum 2.50 GPA, EDE 211 or ELE 220 or 221.
 (3 crs.)
 Fall and spring

-EDE307 - Science Elem Grades
+EDE307 - Science for the Elementary School

-EDE311 - Child Literature I
+EDE311 - Children's Literature

-EDE320 - Intermed Field Experience 4-8
+EDE320 - Intermediate Field Experiences 4-8

 The candidate receives background and experience in working with intermediate level children in the classroom.
 Lectures and classroom teaching experiences are combined to give the candidate an opportunity to discover an aptitude and interest in working with children.
 Prerequisite: Admission to teacher education; updated clearances.
 (3 crs.)
 Fall and spring.

-EDE321 - Primary Field Experience K-3
+EDE321 - Primary Field Experiences K-3

 The students receive background and experience in working with elementary-grade children in the classroom.
 Lectures and classroom teaching experiences are combined to give students an opportunity to discover their aptitude and interest in working with young children.
-Prerequisite: Admission to teacher education; updated clearances.
+Prerequisite: Admission to teacher education, updated clearances.
 (3 crs.)
 Fall and spring.

 EDE322 - Education Services Internship

 This course introduces education services students to career opportunities of an educational nature, including child day care, classroom aides, docents, program planner, team-based trainer, exhibit development, Web design and research.
 The students will complete an internship, which is equivalent to 6 credits (approximately 20 hours per week), which could occur in settings such as libraries, museums, YMCA, Big Brothers/Big Sisters, local newspapers and other settings.
 This course is for students who are interested in educational opportunities but are not seeking Pennsylvania teaching certification.
-Prerequisite Minimum 2.5 GPA; EDE 211 or ELE 200 or ELE 221 (6 crs.)
-Fall and spring
+Prerequisite Minimum 2.50 GPA; EDE 211 or ELE 200 or 221 (6 crs.)
+Fall and spring.

-EDE340 - Lang & Literacy II
+EDE340 - Language and Literacy in the Elementary School II

 This is the second in a series of two required courses that examine the development of literacy in elementary-age children.
 Students review the theoretical bases of an integrated approach to teaching the language arts.
 Specific strategies that reflect these theories are then investigated, demonstrated and practiced.
 Such strategies teach children necessary literacy skills through a meaning-centered approach and emphasize the integration of all subject areas, as well as the connection between the language arts modes.
 Students are expected to demonstrate their abilities to connect theory to practice in fieldwork.
-Prerequisite: 2.5 GPA, EDE 211.
+Prerequisite: 2.50 GPA, EDE 211.
 (3 crs.)
 Fall and spring.

 This course presents practical methods and techniques for planning, construction, and use of oral, performance, essay and objective tests with an assumption that evaluation's role in the teaching/learning process is both active and fundamental.
 Prerequisite: Admission to teacher education.
 (3 crs.)
 Fall and spring.

-During this course the student is assigned to work in two classrooms in the public schools.
+During this course, the student is assigned to work in two classrooms in the public schools.
 Under supervision, the student observes and participates in all teaching activities related to the performance of a teacher's work in the elementary grades.
 Besides fieldwork, students attend practicum class once a week.
 Discussions are centered around the current materials utilized in all subject areas.
 Pennsylvania school laws relevant to the work of the classroom teacher are analyzed and discussed.
 Opportunities are provided to discuss problems encountered by students in their student-teaching experiences.
 Teaching opportunities are identified and discussed on a weekly basis.
-Prerequisite: Recommendation for student teaching.
+Prerequisite: Recommendation for Student Teaching.
 (12 crs.)
 Fall and spring.